cloudcops/tfmod-az-argocd/_header.md

 ## Overview
 This module creates ArgoCD for a Kubernetes cluster and configures SSO via Azure Entra ID.

+Also implements a `wrapper` module so it can be used consumed easier via Terragrunt.

 ## Example usage

 ```